-Public History brings historical scholarship to audiences in non-academic settings.
 These activities include museum work, historic preservation, archives, contract work, policy analysis, community history, publishing, and support for businesses and institutions.
 This work combines the skills and knowledge common to all historians with an understanding of how to convey historical knowledge in a variety of forms.
-Writing for non-academic audiences, creating exhibits, surveying historic properties, and cataloguing collections of documents and artifacts are just some of the activities that public historians engage in.
+Some of the activities that local and community historians will participate in are writing for non-academic audiences, creating exhibits, surveying historic properties, and cataloguing collections of documents and artifacts.
+Also, many students participate in the university's Society of Public Historians.

 Block Island Historical Society